How to Select a Barcode Reader

 Selecting the perfect barcode reader starts with a careful examination of your code-reading application.
 What types of codes are you reading, how fast is the line, and how durable do you want the solution?
-Where the reader will be located, and with what physical restrictions?
+Where will the reader be located, and with what physical restrictions?
 How will the reader communicate?
-But that's not all you need to consider.

 Related Content Introduction to barcode reading